BranchMetrics/air-plugin/README.md

 [http://developer.android.com/sdk/index.html](http://developer.android.com/sdk/index.html)

-In the /build/ folder, open the build.config file and set your system paths for flex.sdk, android.sdk and android.platformtools.
+In the /build/ folder, rename the build.config.dist file to build.config and set your system paths for flex.sdk, android.sdk and android.platformtools.

+In extension.xml.dist and platformios.xml.dist, change `<replace_with_air_sdk_version>` with your desired AIR SDK version and rename the files without .dist.

 Then from /build/, run 'ant' which will create a MobileAppTrackerANE.ane file in the /dist/ folder.